oracle/python-cx_Oracle/doc/src/installation.rst

 Installing cx_Oracle on Oracle Linux
 ====================================

-Python packages are available for Oracle Linux from Oracle's `public yum repository <http://yum.oracle.com/>`__.
+Python packages are available from the `Oracle Linux yum server
+<http://yum.oracle.com/>`__.
 Various versions of Python are easily installed.
 Packages for cx_Oracle are also available, making it easy to keep up to date.

 Installation instructions are at `Oracle Linux for Python Developers <https://yum.oracle.com/oracle-linux-python.html>`__.